 You could also send out an email newsletter, publish a blog, talk to potential customers on social media, invite customers to preview new products, attend industry events - and so on.
 Every opportunity to communicate with people who might talk to potential customers is a chance to generate word-of-mouth recommendations and testimonials.

-Over time, word-of-mouth marketing should become highly targeted; the key is to identify influencers and market specifically to them.
+Over time, word-of-mouth marketing should become highly targeted; the key is to identify your key influencers and market specifically to them.
 Doing this requires a way to measure the success of your word-of-mouth campaigns.

 One way is to offer a discount to customers who introduce friends to your product or service.
-With an incentive like this, the influencer will identify themselves alongside the new customer; an email newsletter will enable you to track recommendations through a "send to a friend" option.
+With an incentive like this, the influencer will identify themselves alongside the new customer; an email newsletter will enable you to track customer recommendations through a "send to a friend" option.
 And you should always ask new customers how they heard about you.

 The marketing that leads to word-of-mouth recommendation might cost, but, as Barton says: "It's more important to focus on the return on that investment, which can be phenomenal."